Credentialing Committees: Does Your Hospital Recognize All Three National Multispecialty Physician Certifying Organizations?

 - The American Osteopathic Association Bureau of Osteopathic Specialists (AOABOS)

 Each of these multi-specialty physician certifying organizations are extremely well established in the healthcare industry and have extensive experience providing board certification to eligible physicians who meet their stringent eligibility requirements.
 ABPS, for instance, was first organized in 1950 and has been granting certifications since 1960.
-Today, ABPS oversees the development and administration of 12 member boards, which represent 18 distinct medical specialties.
+Today, ABPS oversees the development and administration of 12 member boards, which represent 20 distinct medical specialties, including family medicine, internal medicine, dermatology, and emergency medicine.
+What’s more, of the three primary multispecialty boards, the ABPS is the only one that offers certification in the emerging specialties of integrative medicine and disaster medicine.

 When it comes to identifying and hiring board certified physicians, it is extremely important that your credentialing committee recognizes the stature of the three largest multi-specialty physician certifying organizations in North America.
 To learn more about the board certification process through the ABPS, contact us today.
 The ABPS is the official board certifying body of the American Association of Physician Specialists, Inc.